 d- Concentration factor

-Estimation of phytoplankton Diversity
+Diversity Indices

 Diversity refers to both species richness and evenness in species abundances, which are the two fundamental compositional characteristics of assemblages.
 Species diversity of the ecosystem was determined using the Past Software (Version 5.1).
 The species diversity can be expressed through three main key indices which are given below.